kholder777/Project-2-TBD/README.md

 ```
 As a Shopper
+I want to keep an ongoing grocery list
+So that I can shop efficiently

+As a Frequent Shopper
-I want to keep track of my current home inventory
+I want to keep a list of my favorite items
-So that I can limit my time at the grocery store (Cov-ID)
+So that I can easily add them to my grocery list

 ```

 ## 💡 MVP